 No, the cleanup goal has not been met but is expected to be met by 2030.
+Although the slower than expected decline in upgradient well 104-37 is of some concern to meeting this goal.

 The following recommendations are made for the Middle Road Treatment System and groundwater monitoring program: